sbalghari/HyprDots/README.md

 - **And More**: Continuous updates and enhancements to improve your desktop experience.

 ## Installation Guide
+- Note: I have not tested it on any device other than mine.
+So install it if you know what you are doing

 ### Automatic Installation
-An automatic installation script will be available in the future for a hassle-free setup.
+An automatic installation script will be available in the future.

 ### Manual Installation
 1. **Install Dependencies**: Ensure all required dependencies are installed.
 Refer to the [Dependencies](https://github.com/Saifullah-Balghari/Hyprland-Dotfiles/blob/main/Dependencies) file for a complete list.